hotel du cap cannes

 le palme d'or cannes

 La Palme D’Or is the only restaurant in Cannes to hold two Michelin stars, among many other accolades, so it is definitely one for the bucket list.
 Situated on the first floor of the Hôtel Martinez, it boasts a bay-view terrace overlooking the bustling La Croisette which has become a mecca for golden hour sundowners.
-Diners, meanwhile, can enjoy an exclusive food and wine pairing experience, or one of chef Christian Sinicropi’s many multi-course menus centred around the theme of Movement, for a truly unforgettable dining experience.
+Diners, meanwhile, can enjoy an exclusive food and wine pairing experience, or one of chef Christian Sinicropi’s many multi-course menus.
+It has been closed for the past few months but promises to reopen for the summer season, so keep your eyes peeled...

 Visit lapalmedor-restaurant.fr